 - Stay connected in India: In order to get a local SIM card, you will need to provide a copy of your passport and passport photo.
 Airtel has a booth in the arrivals hall at Delhi airport and you can purchase a local SIM card for a few hundred Rupees.
 You get 1 GB a day and the SIM is valid for 30 days, though the SIM card itself will need 12+ hours to be activated.
 Unfortunately I don’t recall seeing a telecom booth at Jodhpur Airport, but you can ask around to see if they sell any SIM cards in the city.

 - India visa process: The dreaded India visa process has been vastly simplified over the years, but you still need to get the application started as early as possible.
 You are eligible to apply for an e-visa if you hold a passport from one of the countries on the “approved” list.
-The official e-visa website is located here and the country-specific visa fees can be checked here – do not fall for any other India visa website as there are many fakes out there.
+The official e-visa website is located here – do not fall for any other India visa website as there are many fakes out there.
 Tip: once you have received an e-mail confirming that your e-visa application was successful, you must re-visit the e-visa website to check your visa status and print out the official visa document – a print out of the e-mail confirmation will not be accepted.

 How to get around India